DataDog/datadog-cdk-constructs/src/apigateway/README.md

 Add Datadog instrumentation by using the `DatadogAPIGatewayV2ParameterMapping` constant, which contains the necessary parameter mappings for tracing.

-<div class="alert alert-info">`context.requestTimeEpoch` on v2 APIs provides only second-level granularity, so the synthetic-span duration is approximate.
-This does not affect tags, Trace Maps, or span linkage.</div>
+<div class="alert alert-info"> <p><code>context.requestTimeEpoch</code> on v2 APIs provides only second-level granularity, so synthetic span duration is approximate.
+This does not affect tags, Trace Maps, or span linkage.</p> </div>

 ```typescript
 // Datadog integration definition